Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Abstract

 \section{Abstract}

-We present a multi-agent Deep Reinforcement Learning (DRL) framework for managing large transportation infrastructure systems over their life-cycle.
-Life-cycle management of such engineering systems is a computationally intensive task, requiring appropriate sequential inspection and maintenance decisions able to reduce long-term risks and costs, while dealing with different uncertainties and constraints that lie in high-dimensional spaces.
-To date, static age- or condition-based maintenance methods and risk-based or periodic inspection plans have mostly addressed this class of optimization problems.
-However, optimality, scalability, and uncertainty limitations are often manifested under such approaches.
-Many existing methodologies are also based on unconstrained formulations that do not take essential constraints into consideration.
-To address these issues, the optimization problem in this work is cast in the framework of constrained Partially Observable Markov Decision Processes (POMDPs), which provides a comprehensive mathematical basis for stochastic sequential decision settings with observation uncertainties, risk considerations, and limited resources.
-To address significantly large state and action spaces, a Deep Decentralized Multi-agent Actor-Critic (DDMAC) DRL method with Centralized Training and Decentralized Execution (CTDE), termed as DDMAC-CTDE is developed.
-The performance strengths of the DDMAC-CTDE method are demonstrated in a generally representative and realistic example application of an existing transportation network in Virginia, USA.
-The network includes several bridge and pavement components with nonstationary degradation, agency-imposed constraints, and traffic delay and risk considerations.
-Compared to traditional management policies for transportation networks, the proposed DDMAC-CTDE method vastly outperforms its counterparts.
-Overall, the proposed algorithmic framework provides near-optimal solutions for transportation infrastructure management under real-world constraints and complexities.
+Life-cycle management of large-scale transportation systems is a computationally intensive task.
+It requires determining a sequence of inspection and maintenance decisions to minimize long-term risks and costs while dealing with multiple uncertainties and constraints that lie in high-dimensional spaces.
+Traditional approaches, such as static age- or condition-based maintenance and risk-based or periodic inspection plans, have been widely applied but often suffer from limitations related to optimality, scalability, and the ability to properly handle uncertainty in the loop of optimization.
+Moreover, many existing methods rely on unconstrained formulations that overlook critical hard and soft operational constraints.
+We address these issues in this work by casting the optimization problem within the framework of constrained Partially Observable Markov Decision Processes (POMDPs), which provide a robust mathematical foundation for stochastic sequential decision-making under observation uncertainties, in the presence of risk and resource limitations.
+To tackle the high dimensionality of state and action spaces, we propose DDMAC-CTDE, a Deep Decentralized Multi-Agent Actor-Critic (DDMAC) reinforcement learning architecture with Centralized Training and Decentralized Execution (CTDE).
+To demonstrate the utility of the proposed framework, we also develop a new comprehensive benchmark environment representing an existing transportation network in Virginia, U.S., with heterogeneous pavement and bridge assets undergoing nonstationary degradation.
+This environment incorporates multiple practical constraints related to budget limits, performance guidelines from State and Federal agencies, traffic delays, and risk considerations.
+On this benchmark, DDMAC-CTDE consistently outperforms standard transportation management baselines, producing more reliable, cost- and risk-efficient policies that respect operational constraints.
+Together, the proposed framework and benchmark provide (i) a scalable, constraint-aware methodology for sequential decision-making under uncertainty, and (ii) a realistic, rigorous testbed for comprehensive evaluation of Deep Reinforcement Learning (DRL) for transportation infrastructure management.